Renssit0/Charlie-Kirk-comments-sentiment-analysis/README.md

 As previously stated, this dataset has been scrapped of Reddit using its API.
 The dataset can be found in [Hugging Face](https://huggingface.co/datasets/Renssit0/Charlie-Kirk-comments) and the code used can be found at "src/reddit_scrapper.py".

 ## License
-This repository (code, documentation, and instructions) is licensed under:
+This repository is licensed under:
 - [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

 The dataset mentioned in this repo is licensed separately: